-Consumer behavior has changed dramatically over the past decade.
+Consumer behaviour has changed dramatically over the past decade.
 Consumers are increasingly leveraging multiple channels to purchase goods and services.
-A recent study of consumer behavior found that only 7 percent were online-only shoppers and 20 percent were store-only shoppers.
-The vast majority—73 percent—were omnichannel customers, using multiple channels during their shopping journey.
+A recent study of consumer behaviour found that only 7 per cent were online-only shoppers and 20 per cent were store-only shoppers.
+The vast majority—73 per cent—were omnichannel customers, using multiple channels during their shopping journey.

 In the current consumer landscape, the post-purchase experience matters as much as the first leg of the buying journey.
-Focusing on the post-purchase experience—the journey of the purchased item from channel to consumer—represents the next frontier for retailers.
-Previously, retailers often handed off the customer experience to a third party, like UPS or FedEx, which focused on delivery.
-But as consumer expectations continue to evolve, retailers are realizing the potential benefit of investing more heavily in this area.
+Focussing on the post-purchase experience—the journey of the purchased item from channel to consumer—represents the next frontier for retailers.
+Previously, retailers often handed off the customer experience to a third party, like UPS or FedEx, which focussed on delivery.
+But as consumer expectations continue to evolve, retailers are realising the potential benefit of investing more heavily in this area.

 A packaged item’s journey from production to the consumer has traditionally been broken down into three stages: